What are the benefits of volunteering?

-- Economic capital: beneﬁts or costs with a ﬁnancial value, for example, income that volunteers may get in the future because of their experience or cost savings to the community.
+- Economic capital: beneﬁts or costs with a ﬁnancial value, eg income that volunteers may get in the future because of their experience or cost savings to the community.

 - Social capital: more cooperative relationships between people, such as new friendships developed between volunteers.

-- Cultural capital: a sense of one’s own identity and understanding of others’ identity, for example, feelings of belonging to a group and an increased understanding of other people’s points of view.
+- Cultural capital: a sense of one’s own identity and understanding of others’ identity, eg feelings of belonging to a group and an increased understanding of other people’s points of view.

 In light of these potential benefits, volunteering is seen as contributing to some key policy agendas such as wellbeing, social cohesion and employability.

-- The most recent figures from the Office for National Statistics (ONS) for 2016 estimated the economic value of volunteering in the UK to be £23.9bn based on estimates of total hours spent carrying out frequent formal volunteering from the Community Life Survey and wage rates from the Annual Survey of Hours and Earnings.
+- The most recent figures from the Office for National Statistics (ONS) estimated the economic value of volunteering in the UK to be £23.9bn in 2016, based on the total number of hours of unpaid help given by volunteers to organisations and groups at least once a month (ie people who volunteer formally and frequently) from the Community Life Survey and wage rates from the Annual Survey of Hours and Earnings.

-- The ONS approach is based on calculating how much it would cost to replace volunteers by paid staff.
-However, this method does not capture the value of informal volunteering and the wider impacts of volunteering on the community and on individual volunteers.
+- The ONS approach is based on calculating how much it would cost to replace formal volunteers by paid staff.
+However, this method does not capture the value of informal volunteering (volunteering that doesn’t take place in the context of a group or organisation), nor the wider impacts of volunteering on the community or on individual volunteers.

-- Another method using subjective wellbeing data estimated the value to frequent formal volunteers themselves to be around £70bn.
+- A method using subjective wellbeing data estimated the value of volunteering to those who formally and frequently volunteer themselves to be around £70bn.